HenrikBengtsson/matrixStats/revdep/problems.md

     Found the following significant warnings:
       Warning: no DISPLAY variable so Tk is not available See ‘/netapp/home/hb/repositories/matrixStats/revdep/checks/LS2Wstat/new/LS2Wstat.Rcheck/00install.out’ for details.
     ```

-*   checking CRAN incoming feasibility ...
-NOTE
-    ```
-    Maintainer: ‘Matt Nunes <m.nunes@lancaster.ac.uk>’

-    The Title field should be in title case, current version then in title case:
-    ‘A Multiscale Test of Spatial Stationarity for LS2W processes’ ‘A Multiscale Test of Spatial Stationarity for LS2W Processes’

-    The Date field is over a month old.

-    This build time stamp is over a month old.
-    ```

 *   checking DESCRIPTION meta-information ...
 NOTE